wirethingproject/punchguard-poc/README.md

 ## Future Work

+- Replace Tox C implementation by a native Go code or use other library
 - Mobile library for embedding
 - A mobile-to-desktop flow that constantly punches for the best connection
 - If possible, a device-to-server flow that supports many-to-one/multiple peers configuration